KingHector/SpigotExtender/README.md

 # DeveloperAPI

-A collection of usefull methods for better stability and readability of your code.
+A collection of useful methods for better stability, writability and readability of your code.

 ## Processes